 Seat Information - This worksheet is used to indicate the size of ATD for which the UMTRI position will be determined.
 It also is used to document, for future reference, the type of seat in the vehicle being measured.
 This is important because many vehicles available with both manual and electric seats often do not have similar adjustment ranges (horizontally and vertically), which can result in different UMTRI seating positions.
+This worksheet also contains information that describes the pedal shape (flat vs. curved).
 The only user inputs required are in the cells labeled as "Manually Entered Data."